dayton-outar/glif/algos/js/codility/sorting/TRIANGLE.md

 function solution(A);
 ```

-that, given an array A consisting of N integers, returns 1 if there exists a triangular triplet for this array and returns 0 otherwise.
+that, given an array $A$ consisting of $N$ integers, returns 1 if there exists a triangular triplet for this array and returns 0 otherwise.

-For example, given array A such that:
+For example, given array $A$ such that:

 ```js
   A[0] = 10    A[1] = 2    A[2] = 5
   A[3] = 1     A[4] = 8    A[5] = 20
 ```

 the function should return 1, as explained above.
-Given array A such that:
+Given array $A$ such that:

 ```js
   A[0] = 10    A[1] = 50    A[2] = 5